freeconf/yang/README.md

 	/* useful for API versioning */
 	revision 0;

 	/*
+	 leaf describes a primative data types including strings, ints, floats, enumerations, bits, leaf-ref (pointer) and even an "any" type for unstructured data

+	 By default, leafs are read/write but you can use 'config "false"' to mark leaf as read-only useful for operational/metric/volatile data */
+	leaf miles {
+	   description "is the car running?";
+	   type int64;
+	   config "false";
+	}

+	/*
 	  container is like a data structure.
 It can contain the same data modeling things a module can including other containers */
 	container engine {
-	    description "Owner of the car";
+	    description "details about the engine of the car";

-		/*
-		 leaf describes a primative data types including strings, ints, floats, enumerations, bits, leaf-ref (pointer) and even an "any" type for unstructured data

-		 By default, leafs are read/write but you can use 'config "false"' to mark leaf as read-only useful for operational/metric data like cpu or RAM usage
-		*/
-		leaf horsepower {
-		   type int32;
-		}
 	}

 	/*